 All EU/EEA citizens who are legally and habitually resident in the State will not be eligible to apply for a Local Authority Home Loan for the first three months of residence in the State.
 Thereafter, they will be eligible to apply if they are habitually resident in the State and meet the definition of ‘worker’ in EU law or have been legally and habitually resident in the State for more than 5 years.

-Non-EEA applicants from any other countries must be legally and habitually resident in Ireland for a period of 5 years; or have leave to remain extending to potentially permit 5 years reckonable residence; have indefinite leave to remain in the State to be eligible to apply.
+Non-EEA applicants from any other countries must be legally and habitually resident in Ireland for a period of 5 years; or have leave to remain extending to potentially permit 5 years reckonable residence; or have indefinite leave to remain in the State to be eligible to apply.

 Income Limits for a Single Applicant